-Art at UW-Marshfield/Wood County isn't limited to the gallery.
+Art at UW-Stevens Point at Marshfield isn't limited to the gallery.
 We have a rich culture of art throughout our campus - our hallways, the Hamilton Roddis Memorial Library and on our grounds.

 The Founders Mural